colin-mccarthy/plainwhite-jekyll/_posts/2019-03-23-welcome-to-jekyll.markdown

 date:   2020-02-24 21:03:36 +0530
 categories: Kubernetes Cloud
 ---
-Many Engineers I talk to are facing an request to move their apps and infrastructure to a particular cloud provider.
+Many Engineers I talk to are facing a challenge, they have been asked to move their apps and infrastructure to a particular cloud provider.
 They are often asking me about going fully GCP native or fully Azure native.
 A lot of the time they may have already gone down this path before with another clouf=d provider and are being asked to move now.
 They may have gone all in with AWS a year or two ago and now they need to move away from Amazon.
 This is a comman trend I'm hearing all the time.